 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Petersburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Petersburg is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Petersburg who work in sales jobs (14.81%), food service (12.82%), and office and administrative support (7.96%).

-Petersburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Petersburg does not have a public transit system used by locals to get to and from work.

-The education level of Petersburg citizens is a little higher than the average for US cities and towns: 22.24% of adults in Petersburg have at least a bachelor's degree.
+The population of Petersburg overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Petersburg, 22.24% have at least a bachelor's degree.

 The per capita income in Petersburg in 2022 was $27,332, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,328 for a family of four.
 However, Petersburg contains both very wealthy and poor people as well.